42+ Years of Serving Injured Workers in Pennsylvania

 How Do I Obtain Workers’ Compensation Benefits for TBI?

-Symptoms of TBI are not always immediately apparent and may take some time to surface.
-The extent of the damage is often not clear until days or weeks after the accident and is only determined through special tests or exams.
+Symptoms of TBI or concussion symptoms are not always immediately apparent and may take some time to surface.
+The extent of the damage is often not clear until days or weeks after the accident and is only determined through special tests or exams by your medical providers.
 Because of this, and the typically high cost of long-term medical treatment, employers usually fight head injury claims and attempt to deny, reduce or terminate workers’ compensation benefits.

-However, under the Pennsylvania Workers’ Compensation Act, you are entitled to medical, wage loss, vocational rehabilitation and death benefits for your work-related injury.
-The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you appeal your denied claim, so you can get the benefits to which you are entitled.
+However, under the Pennsylvania Workers’ Compensation Act, you are entitled to medical, wage loss, vocational rehabilitation, and death benefits for your work-related traumatic brain injury.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you appeal your denied workers’ compensation claim, so you can get the benefits to which you are entitled.

 Workers’ Compensation vs. Group Benefits

 Your employer may advise you to apply for group disability insurance benefits.
 However, this is often not in your best interest.
 Workers’ compensation benefits are preferable for those who suffered traumatic brain injuries.
 Unlike group benefits, workers’ compensation benefits are not subject to income tax and are not limited in terms of medical payments.
 They are also generally paid for a longer period of time and in higher amounts than group benefits.